Back to Blog

 Both, but differently.
 Before workouts, use gentle settings for 30-60 seconds per muscle group to increase blood flow — essentially dynamic warm-up.
 After workouts, use higher intensity for actual recovery.
 I do a quick 5-minute pre-workout session at lower speed, then 10-15 minutes post-workout on higher settings.
 Never use high intensity on cold muscles.

-What's the real difference between $150 and $600 massage guns?
+What's the real difference between budget and premium massage guns?

 PRODUCTS TO AVOID

 Portable Massage Guns Under 500g.
 Physics matters.
 Anything under 500g either has terrible battery life or insufficient motor power.
 I tested the "Ultra-Portable Pro" (420g) that promised "professional percussion therapy" — it felt like a weak electric toothbrush.
 There's no magic here; smaller guns are either underpowered or have tiny batteries that die quickly.
+Even the Renpho Portable Massage Gun at 700g is the lower bound for a unit that actually works.

 COMPLEMENTARY RECOVERY TOOLS